 During the thesis pending period you are entitled to a minimum of six meetings (either face to face or electronic) with your supervisors and for the supervisors to read and comment on one draft of your thesis prior to submission.

-In exceptional circumstances an extension to the thesis pending period may be granted.
+In exceptional circumstances an extension to the thesis pending period (or submission deadline) may be granted.
 All applications should be agreed with your School and submitted with supporting evidence to Student Services for consideration.

 You can access the “Extension to Thesis Pending Period form" and find the regulations here.
-Only circumstances affecting your thesis-pending period can be considered.
+Normally, only circumstances affecting your thesis-pending period can be considered.
 Requests based on circumstance which occurred prior to your thesis pending period will be refused.

 The fee for an agreed extension to the thesis pending period can be found in the fee schedule.